On the uncertainty principle of neural networks: Funding

-We thank Prof. David Donoho from Stanford University for providing valuable suggestions on the accuracy robustness of neural networks.
-Many thanks are given to Prof. Tai-Jiao Du, Prof. Hai-Yan xie, Prof. Yin-Jun Gao and Prof. Guo-Liang Peng from Northwest Insitute of Nuclear Technology for their funding and support of the work.The work is partly supported by the National Natural Science Foundation of China (NSFC) under the grant number 12105227 and the National Key Research and Development Program of China under Grant No. 2020YFA0709800.
+The work is partly supported by the National Natural Science Foundation of China (NSFC) under the grant number 12105227 and 12405318, and the National Key Research and Development Program of China under Grant No. 2020YFA0709800.